communitybridge/docs/project-control-center-pre-release/tools/insights/connecting-gerrit.md

 ## Disabling Gerrit Account

 You can disable the connected Gerrit account as per your requirement.
-You can enable and disabled the account as per you needs.
-Disable of account does not remove the complete account information, it is only in disabled mode.
+You can enable or disable the account to suit your needs.
+Disabling an account does not remove the complete account information.
+It only puts the account in disabled mode.

 To disable Gerrit account, perform the following:

 1.Use Toggle button available under Instrument.&#x20;

 2.The Disable Instrumentation dialog box appears.
-Click **Keep Data** to disable v account.&#x20;
+Click **Keep Data** to disable the account.&#x20;

 ## Deleting Gerrit Account&#x20;